aws/aws-toolkit-vscode/docs/arch_develop.md

 ### Importing css

-css imports for non vue webviews should be imported when generating the webview provider html, rather than loaded inside of the javascript.
-This allows the javascript to be used in e2e tests:
+css imports for non vue webviews should be imported when generating the webview provider html, rather than loaded inside of the javascript otherwise you will get "Error: Cannot find module 'some/path/to/my.css'" when running the e2e tests:

 e.g. when creating the html do: